joematthews/extreme-angular/README.md

 > [!TIP]
 > The "Dev Tools Implemented" section below is project-agnostic -- consider adding it to your project's README.md or CONTRIBUTING.md!

-### LICENSE.md
+### License Considerations

 The documentation and configuration files in this project are licensed under the [MIT license](https://tlo.mit.edu/understand-ip/exploring-mit-open-source-license-comprehensive-guide).

-I keep the copyright from [Angular's license](https://angular.dev/license) and add my own copyright out of respect and clarity.
+I keep the copyright from [Angular's license](https://angular.dev/license) and add my own copyright.

 If your project also uses the MIT license, then please consider adding a new copyright line to [LICENSE.md](LICENSE.md):